Why Different Recipes Are Needed for Different Dogs

 Joint Support:

 Avoiding Problems: Medium-sized breeds, particularly those who are predisposed to disorders like hip dysplasia, frequently require diet that supports their joints.
-Adding chondroitin and glucosamine can assist maintain the health of their joints.
+Adding chondroitin and glucosamine can assist in maintaining the health of their joints.

 Example of a Recipe: Vegetable and Beef Medley